digitalcraftsman/hugo-icarus-theme/README.md

     $ cd themes
     $ git clone https://github.com/digitalcraftsman/hugo-icarus-theme.git

-You should see a folder called `hugo-icarus-theme` inside the `themes` directory, that we created a few moments ago.
+You should see a folder called `hugo-icarus-theme` inside the `themes` directory that we created a few moments ago.
 For more information read the official [setup guide](https://gohugo.io/overview/installing/) of Hugo.

 ## Setup

 In the next step navigate to the `exampleSite` folder at `themes/hugo-icarus-theme/exampleSite/`.
-It's structure shoud look similar to this:
+Its structure should look similar to this:

     exampleSite
     ├── config.toml